pad

 All About Wool: A Fabric Dictionary & Swatchbook

-Each description is illustrated with a real cloth sample, right there on the same page, which clarifies in the simplest way what a boiled wool, crepe, gabardine, melton or whipcord actually looks and feels like.
-On the facing page, a comprehensive checklist covers everything from style, fit and garment suggestions to wearability, care and price.
+The book includes detailed, two-page descriptions of each fabric.
+Each description is illustrated with a 2x4-inch sample, right there on the same page, which clarifies in the simplest way what a boiled wool, crepe, gabardine, melton or whipcord actually looks and feels like.

 All About Wool is packed with information about the different yarns, weaves and finishing techniques used to make wool fabrics.
 Terms such as virgin wool, lamb's wool, merino wool and worsted wool are clearly explained.
 A special section describes similar fibers from other animals, such as camels and goats.